Most respondents rank the facilities as above average.

 I'd hoped my interviewers would provide SOME amount of feedback...they were both very nice but didn't give away any hints, verbal or nonverbal, as to how they thought the interview went.

-Applicants commonly wished they had known about the attractions in Ft.
-Collins and the size of the campus ahead of time.
-Additionally, they suggested being cautious of the beverages offered in the waiting area to avoid a cold and wet handshake during introductions.
+Applicants commonly wish they had known more about the local attractions and campus layout ahead of time to better plan their visit.
+Additionally, they suggest being cautious of the beverages offered during the visit to avoid unexpected mishaps.

 There's a lot to do in Ft.
 Collins, I would've liked to stay there a bit longer to look around.